 In Asimov’s world, the Second Foundation was established to address important social and psychological issues of the day from behind the scenes, without being constrained by its mainstream culture and government.
 Early Foundation 2 staff and volunteers made this structure their model.
 The 1970s was a period of tremendous social change, in which issues like drugs, sexuality and women’s issues resulted in mental health needs that were not being met through mainstream providers.
 Foundation 2 was a behind-the-scenes place where individuals in need could feel comfortable and understood.

 No longer an anti-establishment organization, today Foundation 2 maintains our solid foundation as a premier provider of quality, innovative human services in the Cedar Rapids community.
-Upon the solid groundwork built by the Foundation 2 Crisis Center so many years ago, we continue to meet our mission: to be a trusted, compassionate resource for people in crisis by offering counseling, safety, and support during difficult times.
+Upon the solid groundwork built by the Foundation 2 Crisis Center so many years ago, we continue to meet our mission to be a trusted support when life gets tough.
+All people.
+Any time.
+Every time.